 (x) Effort = The energy/resources required by the organization

-As your tasks are weighed against these attributes, they will find their place in one of the four quadrants of the decision matrix: do, decide, delegate, or delete.
+As you weigh your tasks against these attributes, you’ll find their place in one of the four quadrants of the decision matrix: do, decide, delegate, or delete.

 The defining quadrants of a decision matrix

-The fate of a task is determined by its location on the matrix.
+A task’s fate is determined by its location on the matrix.
 Once a task is placed within a quadrant, your team will know which action to take regarding a task’s completion.
 Here’s what you need to know about the following four quadrants:

 How to get the most out of your decision matrix

 In a few simple steps, product designers can use a decision matrix to lighten the burden of decision-making and start giving users what they need.
 Here are the steps to get started: